 Best virtual tour app for Android

 The Seven Wonders app allows you to travel to the seven wonders of the world from your phone.
-The app works with all VR headsets, from Google Cardboard to the Valve Index, but you don’t have to use them.
+The app supports the use of Google Cardboard but you don’t have to use it.
 You can just hold your phone up to your face — as you move the phone, you’ll see a 360-degree view of whatever location you’re visiting.

 Best virtual tour app for iPhone